John F. Ince: Biography

-He is the author of three books and his writings have appeared in The Wall Street Journal, The New York Times, the San Francisco Chronicle, Upside magazine and numerous other publications.
+He is the author of three books and his writings have appeared in The Wall Street Journal, The New York Times, and the San Francisco Chronicle.
+In 2005, he made a documentary film on the U.S. National Debt titled TIME-BOMB: America's Debt Crises Causes Consequences and Solutions.
+In April 2006 the film was broadcast on national television, and again aired in August 2006.

 Ince was selected as a featured hero by The Emily Fund's Do One Thing program, primarily for his role as the creator of the Earth Pledge Campaign.
-In that capacity, he wrote "The Earth Pledge", a short statement of personal commitment that was made by millions of Americans on the 25 anniversary of Earth Day in 1995.
-Today, school children in schools around the country recite the Earth Pledge as a complement to the Pledge of Allegiance.